October 8, 2023 8:57 pm

-Success and ADHD is that even possible?
+A Successful ADHD Entrepreneur is that even possible?

-It's the 100 million dollar question, can you be All Over the Place and still grow a business and brand that makes 100K and more?
+It's the 100 million dollar question.
+Can you be All Over the Place and still grow a business and brand that makes 100K and more?
+Or are we - women entrepreneurs with ADHD doomed to forever hyperfocus on new projects without ever finishing them?

 Okay, let's start at the beginning.
 What's going on with all this ADHD?